AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-MatrixNN/08-MatrixNN.markdown

 	^ cost
 ```

-The update of the weights and bias is done using the method:
+The update of the weights and biases is done using the method:

 ```Smalltalk
 NMNetwork>>update: input